fastapi/fastapi/docs/tutorial/path-params.md

 You can use the same type declarations with `str`, `float`, `bool` and many other complex data types.

-These are explored in the next sections of the tutorial.
+These are explored in the next chapters of the tutorial.

 ## Recap